miriamposner/unix/getting_started_with_commandline.md

 ## 1. Introduction
 - Level: Absolute beginner who has had a general, conceptual introduction to Unix (like [this](http://www.ee.surrey.ac.uk/Teaching/Unix/unixintro.html))
 - Time: 20-50 min's, depending on student's comfort level
 - Watch for: Make sure PC users download Git for Windows, and that Git Bash appears in their start menu.
 Also make sure that all students download the sample files.
 It's possible that some of the students' folders have surprising permissions; be prepared for that.
+Some students may have Chromebooks, which requires [special handling](https://melaniewalsh.github.io/Intro-Cultural-Analytics/01-Command-Line/01-The-Command-Line.html#chromebook).
+Because students on PCs can't enter paths by dragging and dropping file icons, they have a tendency to get stuck at Step 10.
+It's good to know that PCs have multiple desktops; if a student can't find the folder they downloaded, it may be because they're at the desktop (or downloads folder) of the wrong user profile.

 Every Mac comes equipped with a program called **Terminal.** This program allows you to communicate via typing with your Unix operating system.
 (Sometimes people call this **using the command line.**)